-How To Apply:
+• How To Apply:

-• The director or designee of a MHP or county mental health department may apply for a PLW.
-The employer may not allow an individual seeking a waiver to begin work for which a license or waiver is required until DHCS has approved the PLW application.
-Applicants must complete and submit DHCS Form 1739 to the Department.

-1. For individuals that are employed or under contract to provide Medi-Cal SMHS or community mental health services, and are working to complete their post-doctoral SPE as defined by CCR, Title 16, section 1387, subdivision (a)(2):

-- A certified copy of the individual's most current doctoral program transcript from an accredited or approved educational institution that meets the requirements within Bus. & Prof. Code section 2914, subdivisions (b)-(c).
-The transcript must include the individual's full name and demonstrate that the individual has completed the doctoral program. - 2.
-For individuals that have completed 48 semester/trimester or 72 quarter units of graduate coursework in psychology (not including thesis, internship or dissertation), are employed or under contract to provide Medi-Cal SMHS or community mental health services, and are working to complete up to one year of pre-doctoral SPE as defined by CCR, Title 16, section 1387, subdivision (a)(1): - A certified copy of the individual's most current doctoral program transcript from an accredited or approved educational institution that meets the requirements within Bus. & Prof. Code section 2914, subdivisions (b)-(c).The transcript must include the individual's full name and demonstrate that the individual has completed a minimum of 48 semester/trimester or 72 quarter units of graduate coursework in psychology (not including thesis, internship or dissertation). - 3.
-Psychologists, clinical social workers, marriage and family therapists, or professional clinical counselors who have been recruited for employment from outside of California, are employed or under contract to provide Medi-Cal SMHS or community mental health services, and whose experience is sufficient to gain admission to the appropriate California licensing examination for their profession: - o Notification from the appropriate California licensing board that the individual has been accepted to sit for the applicable California licensing exam for their profession.
+- The director or designee of a MHP or county mental health department may apply on behalf of an individual seeking a PLW.
+The employer shall not allow an individual seeking a waiver to begin work for which a license or waiver is required until DHCS has approved the PLW application.
+Applicants must complete and submit DHCS Form 1739 to the Department. - For individuals that are employed or under contract with the MHP, LMHD, or provider subcontracting with the MHP or LMHD to provide Medi-Cal SMHS or community mental health services, and are working to complete their post-doctoral SPE as defined by CCR, Title 16, section 1387, subdivision (a)(2): - o A certified copy of the individual's most current doctoral program transcript from an accredited or approved educational institution that meets the requirements within Bus. & Prof. Code section 2914, subdivisions (b)-(c).
+The transcript must include the individual's full name and demonstrate that the individual has completed the doctoral program. - For individuals that have completed 48 semester/trimester or 72 quarter units of graduate coursework in psychology (not including thesis, internship, or dissertation), are employed or under contract with the MHP, LMHD, or provider subcontracting with the MHP or LMHD to provide Medi-Cal SMHS or community mental health services, and are working to complete up to one year of pre-doctoral SPE as defined by CCR, Title 16, section 1387, subdivision (a)(1): - o A certified copy of the individual's most current doctoral program transcript from an accredited or approved educational institution that meets the requirements within Bus. & Prof. Code section 2914, subdivisions (b)-(c).
+The transcript must include the individual's full name and demonstrate that the individual has completed a minimum of 48 semester/trimester or 72 quarter units of graduate coursework in psychology (not including thesis, internship, or dissertation). - Psychologists, clinical social workers, marriage and family therapists, or professional clinical counselors who have been recruited for employment from outside of California, are employed or under contract with the MHP, LMHD, or provider subcontracting with the MHP or LMHD to provide Medi-Cal SMHS or community mental health services, and whose experience is sufficient to gain admission to the appropriate California licensing examination for their profession: - o Notification from the appropriate California licensing board that the individual has been accepted to sit for the applicable California licensing exam for their profession.
 A copy of the email from the licensing board confirming the individual's licensing exam date is sufficient to meet this requirement.